Export Notes as Markdown in MacOS Tahoe

 Occasionally when I export files, some of the files end up with a bunch of duplicated lines.
 I haven't been able to reproduce this consistently.

-There is one bug that can cause the export to fail.
-When this happens, if you select one or more notes and choose File => Export as => Markdown, then the progress bar will come up as it processes the files, but then it will just play an error sound and stop without any error message.
+There is a bug where the export operation just fails.
+When this happens, if you select one or more notes and choose File => Export as => Markdown, then the progress bar will come up as it processes the files, but then it will just play an error sound and halt the export operation without any error message.
 This happens pretty consistently if I've had Notes open for more than a few hours, but I've also seen it happen when Notes has only been open for a few minutes.
-I've noticed this tends to happen if I have brought up the font (⌘T) or color (⇧⌘C) dialogs, but I haven't been able to identify a specific sequence of actions to reliably recreate it.
+I've noticed this tends to happen if I have brought up the font (⌘T) or color (⌘C) dialogs, but I haven't been able to identify a specific sequence of actions to reliably recreate it.
 The same issue happened when trying to export in Sequoia.
-Once it fails, it seems to reliably fail again and again.
+Once it fails, it seems to reliably fail every time until I quit.
 Closing and reopening Notes seems to be the only way to resolve the issue.